adaapp/sqa-nov-2021-team6/README.md

 ## Ceremonies

 - Initial planning/refinement meeting to set the project requirements and define the tasks.
-- Standups every 3 days to check the progress.
+- Standup meetings every 3 days, to check on current progress.
 - Team UAT at the end of the project to complete manual e2e testing.

 ## Tools